Posted by Nicole Hempeck on September 08, 2017

 It’s important to ensure the swaddle isn’t too tight or too loose.
 You want to leave room for comfortable breathing after swaddling.
 If you can slip two to three fingers between baby and the blanket, that is a good indicator of a snug swaddle that’s not too tight.
 Your goal should be a snug swaddle around the arms, but looser around the hips so baby can bring legs up into the ‘frog’ position.
-Finally be mindful of loose fabric so it doesn’t shift to cover baby’s face or result in entangling.
+Finally, be mindful of loose fabric, when safe swaddling, so it doesn’t shift to cover baby’s face or result in entangling.

 Regulate Baby’s Body Temperature